Mirandadaa/mica-gd300/lectures/w1-technical-primer.md

 # Technical Primer

-Creating animation, whether it is traditional or digital, often involves understanding many different technologies.
-Of course, you can create beautiful animation only using pencil and paper, but we will be mainly using computer softwares in the class.
-Understanding the foundational technical aspect will save you a lot of headaches in the long run.
-So let's take a look.

 ## Frame, Beat, Shot, Scene, Sequence
 Movements or visual changes happen between frames.
 Changes also happen in a bigger or longer structure.
 Here, we look at different units we use in film.